-When Last Did Your Team Win a Trophy?
+When Last Did Your Football Team Win a Trophy?

 Find out how much time has passed since your team last lifted a major trophy.
-Major trophies include the Premier League, the FA Cup, the EFL Cup as well as European competitions such as the Champions League, Europa League and Conference League.
-It doesn't include trophies such as the Community Shield or the Audi Cup.
+Major trophies include the domestic leagues, the cup knockouts as well as the European competitions such as the Champions League, Europa League and Conference League.

 Select your team to find out how long it has been since they've lifted silverware